-- Parliament should move with speed to strengthen the IEBC by revisiting the legal framework and the general policy guidelines while taking into account the recommendations of the Kriegler Commission in order to resolve tension between the offices of the Chairman and the CEO by having their functions clearly spelt out and accountability appropriately assigned as envisioned under section 11A of the Independent Electoral Boundaries Commission Act. - 2.
+- i.
+Parliament expedites the strengthening of IEBC by reviewing the legal framework and the general policy guidelines while taking into account the recommendations of the Kriegler Commission.
+Further, Parliament considers reviewing or repealing section 11A of the IEBC Act relating to the functions of the Commission and the secretariat, to bring clarity to the constitutional functions of the Commission vis-a-vis the administrative functions of the secretariat. - ii.
 It also evident that Commissioners demonstrated conflicts of interest in relation to procurement of the KIEMS kits where the Commissioners voted in favour of their preferred suppliers as evidenced in MINUTE 12-15/03/2017 of the Special Plenary Meeti emerged that the other Commissioners demonstrated conflicts of interest in relation to procurement ng held on 31st March, 2017.